xrdocs/8000/_tutorials/cisco-8000-factory-reset.md

 # Video

-The whole demo can be observed in below clip
+The whole demo can be observed in this 5min video clip
 ![8000 factory reset.gif]({{site.baseurl}}/images/8000 factory reset.gif)